 Arlington has decided that it doesn’t care if you’re xeriscaping or working with native grasses, and makes no mention of those things in their law (Arlington County Code, Chapter 10, §10-13), and neither does Fairfax city (Chapter 160, §106-32).
 Fairfax County is a lot more vague, thanks to the lawsuit mentioned above, Board of Supervisors of Fairfax Co, VA v.
 Wills and Van Metre,.
 Inc, 1976, but still maintains a vague “healthy and safety” remark that gives the city a lot more lenience in terms of enforcement.

 Certainly I can understand wanting to avoid eye-sore lawns and properties with a surplus of random and unending growth, especially when the foreclosure crisis looms so large in our area.
 Is this just a question of “I’ll know it when I see it?”
 Perhaps.
 But I can definitely think there’s a whole yard business in the wings with flyers that say “want to avoid a $500 fine?
 Pay us $100 and we’ll get you in compliance!”
-Offer a volume discount for the banks holding the properties and you’ve got yourself a fine enterprise.
+Offer a volume discount for the banks holding the properties and you’ve got yourself a fine enterprise and if you want to take care of your own lawn, you might want to check out this .155 trimmer line.

 So keep your grass under control this summer DC, lest you find yourself on the receiving end of some giant fines.